Common Name: Wrinkleleaf Goldenrod

 - Larval host for: Goldenrod Flower Moth (Schinia nundina), Tufted Apple-Bud Moth (Platynota idaeusalis), Confused Eusarca (Eusarca confusaria)

-Cluster of basal leaves puts up an erect stem with whorled, lightly serrated leaves and multiple, spreading upper branches covered in flowers.
-The flowers are tiny and yellow and line the upper branches.
+Solidago rugosa or Wrinkleleaf Goldenrod produces a cluster of basal leaves that puts up an erect stem with whorled, lightly serrated leaves and multiple, spreading upper branches covered in flowers.
+These flowers are tiny, yellow and line the upper branches.
 The flowers are great pollinator attractors, and are often covered with insects when in bloom.
 Tiny seed heads follow the flowers in fall.